X1anWang/ENIDrift/README.md

 Compared to other work, ENIDrift has:
 1. **Novel techniques and system.** We develop a new NIDS, ENIDrift with several new techniques: 1) iP2V that incrementally embeds relevant network packets into similar vectors and has good performance and efficiency for NIDS tasks; 2) G-idx that measures both stability and accuracy of current data chunk for a more robust sub-classifier generation; 3) ENIDrift update module that improves the adjustment of sub-classifier weights and data chunk management.
-2. **New open-sourced dataset with real-world drift.** We spent considerable effort constructing a new dataset considering real-world settings and fierce drift caused by concept drift, imbalanced data, and well-crafted ML attack.
+2. **New dataset with real-world drift.** We spent considerable effort constructing a new dataset considering real-world settings and fierce drift caused by concept drift, imbalanced data, and well-crafted ML attack.
 3. **Readily deployable performance.** Our evaluation results demonstrate that ENIDrift has good performance on both accuracy and processing speed, and is sufficient for real-world deployment even under inadequate and delayed training data.

 ## Prerequisites